 Texas is the first state to have three presidential libraries.
 The Lyndon Baines Johnson Library and Museum in Austin was the first.
 Texas 21 and 290 are dubbed the “Presidential Corridor.”
 President George W. Bush chose Southern Methodist University, his wife’s alma mater, as the site of his presidential library, bringing the Texas total to three.
 That library was dedicated in April 2013.

 Shortly after the groundbreaking in 1994, George H.W.
 Bush announced a symposium on the end of the Cold War.
 Guest speakers included former Soviet President Mikhail Gorbachev, former British Prime Minister Margaret Thatcher and former presidential Cabinet members.

 Annual guest speakers in a variety of fields continue to attend forums and lecture series to discuss recent and current events in the United States, including Buzz Aldrin, Bob Knight, Chuck Norris, Colin Powell and Diane Sawyer.
 Several members of the Bush family have taken part in panels and been guest speakers.

-The 41st president sponsors an award for Excellence in Public Service.
+The 41st president sponsored an award for Excellence in Public Service.
 Bush posthumously awarded Ronald Reagan with the honor on what would have been his 100th birthday in February 2011.
-Other recipients include Gorbachev (2001); Arnold Schwarzennegger, then-governor of California (2004); and Robert Gates, then-Secretary of Defense (2007).
+Other recipients include Gorbachev (2001); Arnold Schwarzennegger, then-governor of California (2004); and Robert Gates, then-secretary of defense (2007).

 In addition to the more than 44 million documents, exhibit topics vary from significant women in American history, black history and aviation.
 Traveling exhibits that are shared with museums across the country have allowed visitors to learn about World War II, view original national documents and get an inside look at the presidents' homes.